 All sessions following

 I offer both face-to-face and global online video counselling.
-My fees are dependent on type of counselling, location and time.
-I see clients in Watford and London.
-Concessions for counselling students or those on a low income may be available.
-Please refer to my website or contact me for more details.
+Concessions for counselling students or those on a low income are limited, please enquire further in email to see if available.
+Please refer to my website or contact me for further details.

-I am able to accommodate mothers who need to bring their newborns to our sessions in my Watford and Central London offices as well as online.
+I am able to accommodate mothers who need to bring their newborns to our sessions in my Watford office as well as online.

 I also offer counselling to Korean speaking clients who are more comfortable speaking Korean, however I would speak English in our sessions.